 Any medium that will smear, such as pastel, charcoal or soft pencil drawings, need to be shipped in a way that won't damage their surfaces.
 These mediums, especially pastel and charcoal, are very fragile; pastel can not only smear, but if not handled carefully enough, can also flake off (if it has been applied thickly).
 And the truth is that fixative spray will only protect the image to a certain extent.

-Actually it is better to ship these works unframed rather than framed under glass, since glass has great potential to break en route.
+Actually it is better to ship these works unframed rather than framed under glass, since glass has the potential to break en route.
 Some shippers recommend framing with a new type of material (not glass, I'm not sure what this new material is - you might check with your framer or shipper to find this out.)
 I was told by one shipper that with standard shipping (UPS, FedEx, etc.) "fragile handling" is seldom possible, because everything is done by assembly line, rather than handled by humans.
 So, there are no guarantees as far as fragile handling.
 To ship an artwork with such a guarantee of fragile handling would cost, one shipper told me, about $1,000.

 Having said this, there are ways to ship a delicate work on paper (unframed) that will normally get safely to its destination.
-My usual shipper constructs a very heavy cardboard carton for the work; the paper (with excess around the edges so the image isn't affected) is attached to the lower piece of cardboard; there is about 1/2" empty space above the image, and the top piece of cardboard is laid on over this, held up by devices, so nothing touches the image surface.
+My usual shipper (Pack 'n Ship) constructs a very thick cardboard carton for the work; the paper (with excess around the edges so the image isn't affected) is attached to the lower piece of cardboard; there is about 1/2" empty space above the image, and the top piece of cardboard is laid on over this, held up by shims, so nothing touches the image surface.
 There are various ways to keep the top piece up - one is by means of removable stickie pads that are sticky on both sides - hard to describe in words, but just a "shim" to keep the two pieces of cardboard away from each other.
 These stickies are placed every 2 inches or so all around the drawing at the outside edges.
 There are archival stickies sold in office supply stores which can do this.
 Another way is to use push pins in the same manner; the advantage to this is that the top piece of cardboard can rest on the top of the push pins, and if done correctly this will form a sturdy carton.
 This is then wrapped securely with tape, etc. I let my shipper construct the carton and wrap it, etc., so I know it is sturdy, rather than try it myself.
 This can then be sent by UPS, etc. this way, and I have had no problems with this so far.

 It is possible for pastel, if applied thickly or otherwise, to flake off during shipment, if it is bounced around, etc., so there is really no 100% guarantee fo shipping pastel.
 If you live within a couple hours' drive, I would recommend delivering it in person just to make sure it is safe.
 Chances are, if it is packaged well for shipping, it will arrive OK; but if you are not that far away, it might be better to deliver it.